We have over 20 years of experience

 3. Investigate Initiatives For Preventing Foreclosure

-Several government and charity initiatives meant to assist homeowners at danger of foreclosure exist.
-To help you stay out of bankruptcy, these initiatives can offer legal support, financial aid, or counseling.
+Several government and charitable initiatives exist to assist homeowners at risk of foreclosure.
+To help you avoid bankruptcy, these initiatives can offer legal support, financial assistance, or counseling.
 Among the possibilities are:

-• Under the government initiative Making Home Affordable (MHA), qualified homeowners have loan modification and refinancing choices.
+• Under the government’s Making Home Affordable (MHA) initiative, qualified homeowners have loan-modification and refinancing options.

 • In some areas, you could be eligible to enter a mediation procedure whereby you and your lender negotiate an arrangement using a third party acting as a neutral agent.